bmos/FG-luacheck/README.md

 ## Common Modifications
 ``allow_defined_top = true`` Allows top-level globals without warning.
 Useful for those who do not want to localize or whitelist all functions.

-**If you fork this repo to generate your own luacheck config file, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token**